crowdgames/cartoscope/docs/cairns.md

    - Progression
    - Image cairn was submitted with
  - How often should "leave a cairn" be presented, how often should "here's a cairn for you" be presented?

+== CAIRNS TODO ==

+ - what if players don't submit a cairn at all?
+ - fix timing / submission of emoji cairns
+ - dynamic cairns resizing